Bradford, Wakefield and Leeds Railway: Amalgamation with the Great Northern Railway

 The West Yorkshire Railway, together with the Leeds, Bradford and Halifax Junction Railway, had become dominated by the Great Northern Railway, which operated their trains, and the occasional talk of absorption by the GNR became serious.
 In the face of strenuous L&YR opposition, the West Yorkshire Railway (former BW&LR) as well as the LB&HJR passed into GNR possession.
-The GNR took over working of the WYR on 1 January 1865, ratified by an Act of 5 July; the one third share of the Methley Joint line became GNR property from 5 September.
+The GNR took over working of the WYR on 1 January 1865, ratified by an act of Parliament, the West Yorkshire Railway Act 1865 (28 & 29 Vict. c. cclxxv) of 5 July; the one third share of the Methley Joint line became GNR property from 5 September.
 The WYR shareholders were guaranteed a minimum dividend of 6%.

 West Riding and Grimsby Railway

 On 1 February 1866 the West Riding and Grimsby Railway was opened, jointly owned by the Great Northern Railway and the Manchester, Sheffield and Lincolnshire Railway.
 Part of the line formed a direct link between Doncaster and Wakefield, leading on to the former BW&LR line.
 At last the GNR had a direct route under its own control from Doncaster to Leeds.